OxyZin/miiShop/README.md

 ## About
 **miiShop** is a project inspired by hShop but developed for the Nintendo Wii.
-It allows direct file downloads on the console, making it easier to install additional content.
+It allows direct theme downloads on the console.

 ## Features
 - Direct download to the Wii
-- Support for different file categories
+- Support for different theme categories
 - Simple and intuitive interface

 ## How to Use